James Losh: Other interests

 Losh was the first chairman of the Newcastle and Carlisle Railway.
 In 1824 there was opposition to the idea from Armorer Donkin and William Armstrong, who proposed a canal; but Losh carried the day.
 Involved as chairman and shareholder in the company from 1825, he led a deputation to London in May 1833 that obtained an exchequer loan to finance ongoing work.

 He was a member of The Literary and Philosophical Society of Newcastle upon Tyne from 1799 to 1833, being a vice-president from 1802.
 The Society had a bust of Losh made, by David Dunbar the younger; and in 1836, after his death, a statue by John Graham Lough.
 He was a vice-president also of the Society of Antiquaries of Newcastle upon Tyne.

 Losh collected meteorological data in Newcastle from 1802.
-He collected a million items of meteorological data from 1802-1833, this data has contributed to climate change studies in 2019.
-Losh’s data highlighted the River Tyne froze over for a whole month in January 1814.
+He collected a million items of meteorological data from 1802 to 1833, this data has contributed to climate change studies in 2019.
+Losh's data highlighted the River Tyne froze over for a whole month in January 1814.
 This attracted a fair and visitors, with tents pitched on the ice by the Newcastle bridge.